ipni/specs/reader-privacy.md

 and `enc` is encryption over the value.
 In order to make sense of that payload, a passive observer would need to get hold of the original CID that isn't revealed during the communication round;
 * Using the original multihash, the client will decrypt `ProviderRecordKey`s and then calculate a hash over the decrypted `peerID` part of it.
+Using `hash(peerID)` for each `ProviderRecordKey` the client would do another lookup round to get an encrypted `ProviderRecord` in response: `enc(ProviderRecord, peerID)`. `ProviderRecord` will contain provider's
+*multiaddrs* with other possible provider-related information in the future.
-Using such hash for each `ProviderRecordKey` the client would do another lookup to get an encrypted `ProviderRecord` in response. `ProviderRecord` will contain information about the provider, consisting of its *peerID* and *multiaddrs*.
-Each `ProviderRecord` will be encrypted with a key derived from `peerID`.
-In order to make sense of that payload, a passive observer would need to get hold of the original `peerID` that isn't revealed during the communication round;
+ Each `ProviderRecord` will be encrypted with a key derived from their `peerID`.
+In order to make sense of that payload, a passive observer would need to get hold of the original `peerID` that isn't revealed during the communication round.
+It's important to note that `ProviderRecord`s are cacheable and hence this rountrip can be avoided most of the times;
-* Using a key derived from `peerID`, the client will decrypt `ProviderRecord`s and then reach out to the provider directly to fetch the desired content.
+* Using a key derived from the `peerID`, the client will decrypt `ProviderRecord`s and then reach out to the provider directly to fetch the desired content.
 * The client might choose to fetch additional `Metadata` that is supplied to IPNI in Advertisements.
 That will require another lookup by `hash(ProviderRecordKey)` to get `enc(Metadata, ProviderRecordKey)` in response.
-*This step will not be required for IPFS as Bitswap protocol is assumed implicitly.*

 By utilising such scheme only a party that knows original CID can decode the protocol, and that CID is never revealed.